silexlabs/Silex/readme.md

   Purchase a hosting plan, go to http://www.silex.pro/ and do design You edit your site from an online location.
 Your site accessible to everyone 24/7.
   Paid, no setup, no need to know anything about hosting.
-  Tech note: PHP file explorer hosted @arvixe, silex.html on SL dedicated server (use arvixe.silex.io ??)
+  Tech note: PHP file explorer hosted @arvixe, silex.html on SL dedicated server (use arvixe.silex.me ??)
 * Hosted anywhere
   Purchase a stadard shared hosting, and use Scriptaculous automatic install to install Silex in a folder.
   You can manage multiple separated sites with different instances of Silex to edit the site.